 Lisa Fitzhugh launched Creative Ground in 2010, partnering with Sarah MacLean Bicknell and Lauren Atkinson to lead several all-women, transformational retreats in Moloka’i Hawai’i.
 Our work then found its way into local government with its first team-building retreat for Dennis Cook, Creative Ground Collaborator, when he was still managing Athletics for Seattle Parks & Recreation.
-Deborah Salas joined as a collaborator in 2014, adding a significant boost to our project capacity.
-Over the last several years, we have worked extensively inside of King County government and, more recently, have enjoyed bringing on several new projects in the non-profit sector.
+Over the last decade, we have worked extensively inside of regional and local governments and supported several projects in the non-profit sector.

 LISA FITZHUGH, Founding Partner of Creative Ground, is a professional team builder and leadership coach.
 She combines the art of creative insight and her implicit trust in each person’s innate capacity for greater emotional intelligence to cultivate resilient relationships and cohesive teams.
 Lisa is often asked to support groups when there is a legacy of unaddressed conflict.
 She works from the assumption that conflict is fertile ground for transformational change–it is the essential dynamic tension that allows for more creativity and growth both in individuals and organizations.